-Vascular Surgeon, Dr. Laura Garvey, specializes in the treatment of all venous diseases.
+Vascular surgeon Dr. Laura Garvey specializes in the treatment of all venous diseases.
 After talking with you, Dr. Garvey will perform a thorough examination and go over your medical history then develop a treatment plan.
-If vein stripping is recommended, she will explain that vein treatment consists of several incisions around the groin or upper leg area, in order to place a wire into the veins to remove them.
-Dr. Garvey and her team perform vein health procedures at the Johnson Ferry/Perimeter location.
-Call 404-257-9933 to schedule a consultation today.
+If vein stripping is recommended, then she will explain that vein treatment consists of several incisions around the groin or upper leg area, in order to place a wire into the veins to remove them.

 Candidates for Vein Stripping for Varicose Veins

 - You are a candidate for the treatment if you have large, visible twisting veins.

 - Leg pain